kn32/kn32.github.io/_posts/2022-05-11-python-buffered-reader.markdown

 >
 > When reading data from [the BufferedReader], a larger amount of data may be requested from the underlying raw stream, and kept in an internal buffer.
 The buffered data can then be returned directly on subsequent reads.

+In the proof of concept we first define a class called `File`, which inherits from `io.RawIOBase`, and define some methods on it.
+We then create a `BufferedReader` object, specifying an instance of the custom `File` class as the underlying raw stream.

-The internal buffer used by the buffered reader is [allocated](https://github.com/python/cpython/blob/3.10/Modules/_io/bufferedio.c#L732) during initialization of the object.
-When we read from the buffered reader and the data doesn't exist in its internal buffer,  it will [read](https://github.com/python/cpython/blob/3.10/Modules/_io/bufferedio.c#L1476) from the underlying stream.
-The read from the underlying stream happens via the [`readinto`](https://docs.python.org/3/library/io.html#io.RawIOBase.readinto) function on the underlying stream, which receives a buffer as an argument, which it is supposed to read data, from wherever it resides, into.
+When the `BufferedReader` is initialized it [allocates](https://github.com/python/cpython/blob/3.10/Modules/_io/bufferedio.c#L732) an internal buffer.
+When we read from the buffered reader (line 11) and the data doesn't exist in its internal buffer, it will [read](https://github.com/python/cpython/blob/3.10/Modules/_io/bufferedio.c#L1476) from the underlying stream.
+The read from the underlying stream happens via the [`readinto`](https://docs.python.org/3/library/io.html#io.RawIOBase.readinto) function, which receives a buffer as an argument, which the raw stream is supposed to read data into.
 The buffer passed as an argument is actually a [`memoryview`](https://docs.python.org/3/library/stdtypes.html#memoryview) which is [backed by](https://github.com/python/cpython/blob/3.10/Modules/_io/bufferedio.c#L1467) the `BufferedReader`'s internal buffer.
 You can think of the `memoryview` as a pointer to, or a view of, the internal buffer.

 Given that we control the underlying stream object, we can make the `readinto` function save a reference to this `memoryview` argument, which will persist even once we've returned from the function, which is exactly what the PoC does on line 6.